This initiative seeks to provide companies with comprehensive guidance about how to report on and assure human rights management and performance.

-The Human Rights Reporting and Assurance Frameworks Initiative is a multistakeholder consultative process that supports the development of the UN Guiding Principles Reporting Framework and its two supporting guidances: implementation guidance for companies that are reporting, and assurance guidance for internal auditors and external assurance providers.
+The Human Rights Reporting and Assurance Frameworks Initiative (RAFI) is a multistakeholder consultative process that supported the development of the UN Guiding Principles Reporting Framework and its two supporting guidances: implementation guidance for companies that are reporting, and assurance guidance for internal auditors and external assurance providers.
 The UNGP Reporting Framework, its supporting guidances and additional insights about trends in existing company reporting on human rights are available at www.UNGPreporting.org.

-Documentation about the consultative process of this initiative is kindly hosted by the Business and Human Rights Resource Centre.
+Documentation about the consultative process of RAFI is kindly hosted by the Business & Human Rights Resource Centre.
 This page provides an overview of the UNGP Reporting Framework -- we encourage readers to also visit the Framework's dedicated website.

 In August 2016, Shift began a multi-year, multi-country reporting program that uses the UNGP Reporting Framework to catalyze improved reporting and performance by companies on human rights.
 Learn more about that program here.

 “The UN Guiding Principles Reporting Framework is an indispensable tool that companies have been waiting for.
 This tool will mark a major breakthrough in company relations with individuals and communities whose lives they impact.” – John Ruggie, author of the UN Guiding Principles on Business and Human Rights

 The UN Guiding Principles Reporting Framework is the first comprehensive guidance for companies to report on human rights issues in line with their responsibility to respect human rights.
 This responsibility is set out in the UN Guiding Principles on Business and Human Rights, which constitute the authoritative global standard in this field.
 The UNGP Reporting Framework was launched in February 2015.